-The rights of class A and class B common stock are substantially similar, except with respect to certain voting provisions.
-The class A common stock is entitled to one vote per share and the class B common stock is generally entitled to eight votes per share.
-Additionally, the existence of two classes of common stock trading simultaneously in the public markets could result in less liquidity for either class of common stock than if there was only one class of our common stock being traded.
+The rights of class A and class B common stock are substantially similar, except with respect to voting, conversion and other protective provisions.
+The class B common stock is entitled to eight votes per share and the class A common stock is entitled to one vote per share.
+The difference in the voting rights of our class A and class B common stock both before and after any distribution of our class B common stock by Cypress to its stockholders could reduce the value of the class A common stock to the extent that any investor or potential future purchaser of our common stock ascribes value to the right of class B common stock to eight votes per share.
+The existence of two classes of common stock could result in less liquidity for either class of common stock than if there were only one class of our common stock.

-Delaware law and our certificate of incorporation and bylaws contain anti-takeover provisions that could delay or discourage takeover attempts that stockholders may consider favorable.
+Delaware law and our corporate charter and bylaws contain anti-takeover provisions that could delay or discourage takeover attempts that stockholders may consider favorable.

-Provisions in our restated certificate of incorporation and bylaws may have the effect of delaying or preventing a change of control or changes in our management.
+Provisions in our restated certificate of incorporation may have the effect of delaying or preventing a change of control or changes in our management.
 These provisions include the following:

-- · the right of the board of directors to elect a director to fill a vacancy created by the expansion of the board of directors; - the prohibition of cumulative voting in the election of directors, which would otherwise allow less than a majority of stockholders to elect director candidates; - the requirement for advance notice for nominations for election to the board of directors or for proposing matters that can be acted upon at a stockholders' meeting; - the ability of the board of directors to issue, without stockholder approval, up to approximately 10.0 million shares of preferred stock with terms set by the board of directors, which rights could be senior to those of common stock; and - our board of directors is divided into three classes of directors, with the classes to be as nearly equal in number as possible; - no action can be taken by stockholders except at an annual or special meeting of the stockholders called in accordance with our bylaws, and stockholders may not act by written consent; - stockholders may not call special meetings of the stockholders; - limitations on the voting rights of our stockholders who hold more than 15% of our class B common stock; and - our board of directors is able to alter our bylaws without obtaining stockholder approval.
+- · the right of the board of directors to elect a director to fill a vacancy created by the expansion of the board of directors; - the prohibition of cumulative voting in the election of directors, which would otherwise allow less than a majority of stockholders to elect director candidates: - the requirement for advance notice for nominations for election to the board of directors or for proposing matters that can be acted upon at a stockholders' meeting; - the ability of the board of directors to issue, without stockholder approval, up to 10,042,490 shares of preferred stock with terms set by the board of directors, which rights could be senior to those of common stock; and - in the event that Cypress, its successors in interest and its subsidiaries no longer collectively own shares of our common stock equal to at least 40% of the shares of all classes of our common stock then outstanding and Cypress is no longer consolidating us for accounting purposes: - · our board of directors will be divided into three classes of directors, with the classes to be as nearly equal in number as possible; - no action can be taken by stockholders except at an annual or special meeting of the stockholders called in accordance with our bylaws, and stockholders may not act by written consent; - stockholders may not call special meetings of the stockholders; and - our board of directors will be able to alter our bylaws without obtaining stockholder approval.